Food scores are based on ingredient quality and safety. For more information, view our evaluation criteria.

 OC Raw’s manufacturing is done in their family owned commercial kitchen.

-While the company states their produce is GMO-free, it’s not certified, and some recipes lost points due to foods like alfalfa or apples that are known to be genetically modified.
+While the company states their produce is GMO-free, it’s not certified, and some recipes lost points due to an ingredient like alfalfa powder.
+Alfalfa is known to be genetically modified unless organic.
 There are limited safety studies on GMO foods and they’re less nutritious than non GMO.

 There are no added vitamins or minerals, which suggests indicates higher quality ingredients with nutrients that come from whole foods, without the need for fortification.